Welcome to a new state, REPARATION NATION!

 Funding

 A production by Jessica Nupen Contemporary Arts & Dance Theatre.
-A co-production of Kampnagel & the École des Sables.
-Supported by the Elbkulturfonds of the Ministry of Culture and Media of the Free and Hanseatic City of Hamburg, the Fonds Darstellende Künste from funds of the Federal Government Commissioner for Culture and the Media, the ZEIT STIFTUNG BUCERIUS, the Mara und Holger Cassens-Stiftung, ifa - Institut für Auslandsbeziehungen, the Unterstützungsfonds der WIESE eG and Movement Metropolitan e.V.
+A co-production by Kampnagel & the École des Sables – International Centre for Traditional and Contemporary African Dances.
+Supported by the Elbkulturfonds of the Ministry of Culture and Media of the Free and Hanseatic City of Hamburg, the Mara and Holger Cassens Foundation, and Movement Metropolitan e.V., as well as the Performing Arts Fund from funds provided by the Federal Government Commissioner for Culture and the Media, the ZEIT STIFTUNG BUCERIUS, ifa – Institut für Auslandsbeziehungen, and the support fund of WIESE eG.